-It is possible to use impregnating sealers to seal concrete which have some benefits.
-As previously mentioned they can be used to seal fully wet areas, or used as a pre-sealer before applying a dustproofer.
+It is possible to use impregnating sealers to seal concrete which has some benefits.
+As previously mentioned they can be used to seal fully wet areas, or used as a pre-sealer before applying a dust proofer.

 Please note that impregnating sealers do NOT dustproof concrete so are not discussed in detail within this article.

 Please Click Here to view all our products & accessories for cleaning and sealing concrete.
 This includes all our handy ‘how to’ guides for cleaning and sealing interior and exterior concrete.

 The information included in this article is not exhaustive.
 If you need further information please contact Floorseal on (01484) 861461 or email us email@example.com our web address is www.floorseal.co.uk

 Our products are easy to apply using non specialist tools